luwae/pixelflut_server/README.md

  - It is allowed to define a rectangle with `w = 0` and `h = 0`.
 In this case, The server ignores the command.
  - It is allowed to define a rectangle which escapes screen bounds.
 In this case, the server still sends `w*h` pixels; the ones outside are black (and marked as such in the 4th byte).
+ - It is an error to send a command after a get command without having received its answer.
+The server may not read further commands from this client until the result of the get command has been read.